aleutcss/aleutcss.github.io/getting-started.md

 You _could_ download all the packages from Github in zip-files, but that'd make it pretty unmaintainable.
 Aleut.css is distributed with [node package manager](https://npmjs.com), which makes installing it in a project easy as a breeze.
 If you're not familiar with the `npm` tool in the command line, do yourself a huge favor and [familiarize yourself with it](https://docs.npmjs.com/getting-started/what-is-npm).
 You'll thank us later.

-Aleut.css is built with [SASS](http://sass-lang.com/guide).
-Chance is that you're already familiar with how SASS works.
+Aleut.css is built with [*Sass*](http://sass-lang.com/guide).
+Chance is that you're already familiar with how *Sass* works.
 If not, Aleut.css is a great way to start learning.
 We'll cover how you import the packages into your stylesheet, and how to build the CSS-files for your web project.

 ### Aleut.css from scratch